MicrosoftDocs/edge-developer/microsoft-edge/puppeteer/index.md

 ---
 # Puppeteer overview

-[Puppeteer][PuppeteerMain] is a [Node][NodejsMain] library that provides a high-level API to control Microsoft Edge \(Chromium\) using the [DevTools Protocol][GithubChromedevtoolsProtocol].
+[Puppeteer][PuppeteerMain] is a [Node][NodejsMain] library that provides a high-level API to control Microsoft Edge using the [DevTools Protocol][GithubChromedevtoolsProtocol].
 Puppeteer launches [headless browsers][WikiHeadlessBrowser] by default.
 Headless browsers do not display a UI, so instead you must use the command line.
 You may also configure Puppeteer to run full \(non-headless\) Microsoft Edge as well.

 By default, when you install Puppeteer, the installer downloads a recent version of [Chromium][ChromiumHome], the open-source browser that [Microsoft Edge is also built upon][MicrosoftBlogsWindowsExperience20181206].
-If you have Microsoft Edge \(Chromium\) installed, you may use [puppeteer-core][PuppeteerApivscore].  `puppeteer-core` is a lightweight version of Puppeteer that launches an existing browser installation, like Microsoft Edge \(Chromium\).
-To download Microsoft Edge \(Chromium\), navigate to [Download Microsoft Edge Insider Channels][MicrosoftedgeinsiderDownload].
+If you have Microsoft Edge  installed, you may use [puppeteer-core][PuppeteerApivscore].  `puppeteer-core` is a lightweight version of Puppeteer that launches an existing browser installation, like Microsoft Edge.
+To download Microsoft Edge, navigate to [Download Microsoft Edge Insider Channels][MicrosoftedgeinsiderDownload].

 ## Installing puppeteer-core